-The company operates a defined contribution pension scheme.
+The company offers a PRSA pension scheme.
 The assets of the scheme are held separately from those of the company in an independently administered fund.
-The company also operates a defined benefit pension scheme for its employees providing benefits based on final pensionable pay.
-The assets of this scheme are also held separately from those of the company, being invested with pension fund managers.

 Taxation and deferred taxation

 Project Arts Centre (CHY No. 6465) has charitable objectives and has been granted charitable status by the Irish revenue Commissioners and is exempt from corporation tax, under the provision of section 207 of the Taxes Consolidation Act 1997.